Positive Quote for Today

 Picture related to the title of the story

-The 1998 World Cup took place when I was old enough to recall things but I hadn't been influenced to love soccer.
-All I recall that year was how my primary school classmates idolized Ronaldo, the then talented Brazilian striker.
+The 1998 World Cup took place when I hadn't been influenced to love soccer.
+I therefore also didn't take an interest in it.
+But some of my primary school classmates did and idolized Ronaldo, the then talented Brazilian striker.
+They would exchange several photos of soccer stars, which were attached to one chewing gum brand, for one of Ronaldo.

-I was still in Starehe, pursuing a diploma in the institute division of the school, when the 2006 World Cup took place.
-As I waited for the World Cup to commence, I created a software program on the World Cup fixtures using the computer programming skills I was acquiring at the institute.
+As I waited for the World Cup to begin, I created a software on the World Cup fixtures using the computer programming skills I was learning in the institute.
 Creating the software was a deeply fulfilling experience.

 ---------------------------------------------------------------------